Programs for Education

 Sticker Prices Hide the REAL Cost of College 0

-NetPriceVsStickerPrice One of the many acronyms that college bound students encounter is COA or cost of attendance.
+NetPriceVsStickerPrice One of the many acronyms (download the PDF) that college bound students encounter is COA or cost of attendance.
 It constantly amazes me when media only talks about tuition costs when they run stories about colleges.
 What they should do is include the fees, room and board and personal expenses to that figure.
 That will often bring the COA up another $18,000 or more.

 Private colleges that use federal money in their financial aid packages are generally running about $55,000 to $65,000 per year soup to nuts.
 With the exception of about 50 so-called elite colleges, most offer merit money to highly qualified students or meet the criteria for those scholarships.
 Admittedly, a good 50% of private colleges and out of state public’s simply offer tuition discounts in the guise of scholarships simply to get students to commit.